-In Rhythm Destruction, the developer have successfully merged DDR and SHMUP by replacing your ability to shoot with pressing the correct arrow(s) in a timely manner, just like in those crazy dancing games.
+In Rhythm Destruction, the developer has successfully merged DDR and SHMUP by replacing your ability to shoot with pressing the correct arrow(s) in a timely manner, just like in those crazy dancing games.
 But since you’re still able to move your ship, avoiding any collisions is still vital to your survival, along with dodging shots fired by hostile ships and stationary defenses.

 To mix things up even more, there is a section of each level called “hyper”, in which all you have to focus on is pressing the proper arrow keys (or buttons on your 360 controller), as you race along a pre-determined path, after which your performance is rated with a percentage.
 I have no idea why that’s part of the game, but since they’ve already mixed two completely different genres, I guess it could feel more out of place than it actually does.

 But while some things have changed due to the inclusion of DDR elements, Rhythm Destruction does stay true to its SHMUP roots in other ways: Each level has the typical oversized boss encounter, and holy crap do these guys ever take too much pleasure in spraying bullets all over your screen.
 On the other hand, isn’t the challenge what makes a game like this so much fun?
 I kinda doubt the likes of Gradius and Jamestown would be this popular if they were easy…